What is Minimally Invasive Spinal Fusion?

 Physical therapy is often useful.
 It usually begins several weeks after surgery and focuses on lower back strengthening and increasing range of motion.

 Will I have any long-term limitations due to thoracic or lumbar spinal fusion?

 There may be some reduction in the range of motion and mobility of the fused spinal segments.
 This is minimized by an active exercise and stretch program followed by the healing of the spinal fusion.

 After your fusion surgery, it is essential that you continue a healthy spine care lifestyle, including achieving and maintaining your ideal weight, implementing an active core strengthening program, and abstaining from all tobacco products.

 Preparing for Your Appointment

 Drs.
-Paul C. McCormick, Michael G. Kaiser, Peter D. Angevine, Alfred T. Ogden, Christopher E. Mandigo, Sheng-fu (Larry) Lo and Richard C. E. Anderson (Pediatric) are experts in minimally invasive spinal fusion.
+Paul C. McCormick, Michael G. Kaiser, Peter D. Angevine, Alfred T. Ogden, Christopher E. Mandigo, Alexander Tuchman and Richard C. E. Anderson (Pediatric) are experts in minimally invasive spinal fusion.